 Or maybe just one section of the tree is dead, with only a few branches affected.
 When a tree has problems, it's often difficult to decide when to remove it.
 Many factors, such as the cost of working on the tree and sometimes even emotional ties to the tree, can come into play.
 Dying trees found in natural areas and do not pose a property hazard and people can be allowed to die instead without human intervention.

 Dead trees serve as places for various species of woodpeckers and other wild animals to find food and a place to nest.
 However, dangerous trees that have structural defects that could cause injury to people or damage property need immediate attention.
-They must be evaluated by a certified arborist.
+They must be evaluated by a certified tree service arborist.
 This is particularly true for ash trees that have been killed by the emerald ash borer.

 Your wood becomes very brittle due to borer feed damage and branch breakage is a major concern.
 Removing these trees can be complicated, even for experienced tree professionals.
 In this situation, we recommend that you contact a professional to remove dead ash trees as soon as possible.
 Maybe you want to cut down your tree because you want to save money or you want to take advantage of your free time to do something manly.